Some typical repairs are:

 We use only the finest materials, and will go to great lengths to match colors.
 Our main focus is restoration; we feel that maintaining originality is critical to the value of any toy.
 However, it is not always possible to restore a face identical to when it was new, but I will do my best.

 When shipping your toys, use whatever carrier you prefer, but I highly recommend insurance regardless of your choice.
 It is a requirement that you include in the box a card with your name, address, email, phone number.
 This is for insurance purposes, and should be included in the box, not sent via email.
 Also, a deposit of 50% of the estimated repairs are due when the toy is shipped.
-I accept payments through Venmo, and Zelle, and Cash App, in addition to checks and bank drafts.
+I accept payments through Zelle, and Cash App, in addition to checks and bank drafts.
+I no longer accept any type of payment that charges me fees, so if you would like to pay via Venmo, you will be billed the associated fees.
 The cost of shipping your toy to and from my workshop is your responsibility.

 Once your toy arrives, it will be carefully inspected and the final cost confirmed.
 When working on a toy, it is important that I do the restoration work that I feel is necessary to preserve a toy in the best condition possible, so I do not perform partial repairs.
 If I were to only do part of the work – even at the customer’s request – it could be detrimental to the overall longevity of the piece.
 In addition, while you may prefer your toy looking a certain way (ie. missing an eye, a hole not patched, etc.), someone else looking at your toy may just feel that the restorer was unable to complete the job, which would not have been accurate.
 I require that a toy be cleaned as part of the restoration work.
 If cost is a concern, I am very willing to work with you.
 I work very hard at maintaining the special character of each toy I work on.
 Once I receive written approval from you (via email), I will start to work.

 The time to complete a repair varies from toy to toy.
 While I know that many people don’t like to be without their toys for any length of time, the work cannot be rushed.
 When the work is completed, we will send you digital images of the toy in its finished state, and a copy of your invoice, showing the balance due, including return shipping.
 (All shipping costs, including any insurance costs, are the responsibility of the customer.
 Even if you choose to send me stamps or pre-paid postage, there is still a small handling fee.)
-You may pay via check, money order, or bank check, Venmo, Cash App or Zelle.
+The bill is due upon receipt, and you may pay via check, money order, or bank check, Venmo, Cash App or Zelle.

 Here is the part of the process that I must share: While I love my job, it is not a hobby, it helps to pay the bills.
 If you cannot pay your balance when the work is completed, just let me know so we can work out a payment plan.
 If no payment arrangements have been made, and I have to store your toy for more than 2 weeks time, I will need to charge a storage fee.